• Skip to primary navigation

 Home » Holidays

-Cranberry salsa with cream cheese is a vegan take on a classic holiday appetizer.
-It’s perfect for Thanksgiving or Christmas gatherings.
+Cranberry jalapeño dip is a plant-based take on that classic holiday appetizer.
+Perfect for Thanksgiving or Christmas gatherings.

 In this post: